ZenonSeth/respec/doc/api.md

   -- See the section on Chains for details on the different chain types and how to create chains -- If not set, both default to using Packed

-  chainWeightHor = 1, -- Number, greater than 0
+  weightHor = 1, -- Number, greater than 0
-  chainWeightVer = 1, -- Number, greater than 0
+  weightVer = 1, -- Number, greater than 0
   -- Optional, defaults to 1
   -- IF chain_type is chain_spread or chain_spread_inside, and this element's width is 0, it will attempt to fill out all -- the remaining space, shared equally between elements.
 This doesn't work with chain_packed however.